ibm-s390-cloud/k8s-cex-dev-plugin/docs/troubleshooting.md

 If you submit a support case, provide debugging data.
 Describe the failure and the expected behavior and collect the logs of **all** CEX device plug-in instances together with the **currently active** CEX resource configuration map.
-Optionally you can include the output of `kubectl describe nodes`.
+Optionally, you can include the output of `kubectl describe nodes`.
 Be careful when providing this node data as internals of the load on the cluster might be exposed.